-&lt;sup>36 A small number of dwellings have planning permissions for longer than three years.
+38 A small number of dwellings have planning permissions for longer than three years.
 These permissions are permitted development schemes, which have permission for five years.
 These permissions are already factored into the calculation of the 157 dwelling discount and do not create additional lapsed dwellings.

-- 3.83 Notwithstanding this, there is a reasonable prospect that these sites will be developed in the Local Plan period.
-Therefore, applying a percentage discount to each monitoring year throughout the housing trajectory is inappropriate. - 3.84 Appendix 6 analyses large sites (10 or more dwellings) granted planning permission between I April 2006 and 31 March 2021 to calculate the proportion of dwellings that have been completed within five years of initially gaining planning permission.
-Of the qualifying planning permissions, on average 21% of dwellings were not completed in five years. - 3.85 It is notable that the 21% average figure takes account of delays to delivery caused by the effects of Brexit, the Covid-19 Pandemic and two economic recessions.
-Therefore, the historic average provides a comparator that is not overly optimistic and takes account of economic cycles and periods where there were logistical difficulties for house building. - 3.86 Appendix 6 can be used to check whether the delivery assumptions in the housing trajectory (Appendix I) are reasonable.
-At I April 2021, there were 1,842 dwellings with planning permission (excluding the Chesterton strategic site, which is considered in detail in Appendix 3). - 3.87 Of the 1,842 dwelling total, there are 1,390 committed dwellings on large sites.
-It is estimated in the housing trajectory that 381 dwellings on large sites will be delivered after 2026.
-This is 27% of the total number of dwellings with planning permission on large sites.
+- 3.89 It is notable that the 21% average figure takes account of delays to delivery caused by the effects of Brexit, the Covid-19 Pandemic and two economic recessions.
+Therefore, the historic average provides a comparator that is not overly optimistic and takes account of economic cycles and periods where there were logistical difficulties for house building. - 3.90 Appendix 6 can be used to check whether the delivery assumptions in the housing trajectory (Appendix I) are reasonable.
+At I April 2022, there were 1,679 dwellings with planning permission (excluding the Chesterton strategic site, which is considered in detail in Appendix 3). - 3.91 Of the 1,679 dwelling total, there are 1,143 committed dwellings on large sites.
+It is estimated in the housing trajectory that 176 dwellings on large sites will be delivered after March 2027.
+Additionally, 110 dwellings have been totally discounted from the housing trajectory on the Brewery Court site in Cirencester (ref: 14/01529/FUL), which continues to have planning permission but appears to have stalled for the time-being.
+The remaining 60 dwelling capacity of the Land north of Cirencester Road site in Tetbury (ref: 17/04978/FUL) has also been reduced by 40 dwellings to reflect the current development intentions for that site. - 3.92 The total discount on large sites is 326 dwellings, which is 33% of the total number of dwellings with planning permission on large sites.
 This is more than the historic average of 21% of dwellings on large sites that were not completed within five years (as shown in Appendix 6).
-This further demonstrates that the assumptions in the housing trajectory for large sites are robust and reasonable discounts have been applied to demonstrate likely delivery. - 3.88 Like large sites, some small sites may not be fully deliverable in five years.
-Small sites account for 452 of 1,842 dwellings that had planning permission at 1 April 2021 (excluding the Chesterton strategic site).
+This further demonstrates that the assumptions in the housing trajectory for large sites are robust and reasonable discounts have been applied to demonstrate likely delivery. - 3.93 Like large sites, some small sites may not be fully deliverable in five years.
+Small sites account for 536 of 1,679 dwellings that had planning permission at 1 April 2022 (excluding the Chesterton strategic site).
 The Council has assessed all small site planning permissions to estimate when they will be delivered with reference to the following assumptions: - Applications that are under construction will generally be completed the following year; - Some sites are partially completed and the development has stalled.
 For example, a developer may have gone bankrupt.
 Such sites have been discounted from the five year supply; - Where there are several dwellings with extant planning permission, the number of completions has been split across successive years.
-This is because small site housebuilders generally take longer to complete dwellings than volume housebuilders; - Developments granted planning permission in the previous monitoring year are expected to be delivered later in the five year period than developments permitted two years or longer ago; - Brownfield sites typically take longer to develop than greenfield sites; - Outline planning permissions take longer to deliver than Full or Reserved Matters permissions; and
+This is because small site housebuilders generally take longer to complete dwellings than large volume housebuilders; - Developments granted planning permission in the previous monitoring year are expected to be delivered later in the five year period than developments permitted two years or longer ago; - Brownfield sites typically take longer to develop than greenfield sites;

-&lt;sup>37 This analysis is informed by planning permissions that are five or more years old or have been fully completed in an earlier timeframe
+39 This analysis is informed by planning permissions that are five or more years old or have been fully completed in an earlier timeframe